MichaelCurrin/netflix-assistant/README.md

 ## Deploy
 > Remote setup

-This repo can be deployed on Netlify.
+This repo can be deployed on Netlify for free - as a static website plus Netlify Functions for the serverless backend calls to the external API.

 The CORS header must be set for API requests and this is not possible to be set on Github Pages.

-UPDATE: This project no longer works on Netlify due to CORS error - due to a change on the API site and not the app or Netlify.

 ## Source of data